bhivgadearav/panels-clone/README.md

 - **constants**: Contains constant values and configuration settings such as theme colors, API endpoints, or other static data.
 - **hooks**: Stores custom React hooks that encapsulate reusable logic which can be shared across different components.
 - **scripts**: Includes utility scripts for various tasks like project setup, maintenance, or automation.
+- **end-app**: Includes a video and images of the application while running.

 ## Dependencies